Home

 The LanScape Centrex Proxy Server® allows you to generate a log file of all SIP transactions that have been processed.
 This log file can be very useful when you debug your VOIP domain.
 Also, you can use the log file and the logged SIP transactions to ensure that user agents you deploy are functioning and interacting with the proxy properly.
 The SIP log file that is generated is opened when the proxy starts execution.
 The log file is then closed when the proxy terminates.
 You should only view the log file after the Centrex Proxy Server® has been terminated.

-The following dialog is used to specify SIP log file settings:
+The following dialog is used to specify SIP log settings:

 Check this box if you want the Centrex Proxy Server® to create a SIP log file as it executes.
 Note: if you do not need SIP logging, we suggest you disable this capability.
 Enabling SIP log file generation slightly reduces proxy performance.
 You should only enable this capability while you are debugging your VOIP domain.